Breastfeeding is the most natural thing in the world.

 I finally called and made an appointment with a pediatrician who specializes in lactation medicine (aka angel sent from heaven), and we went to see her the next day.
 It took her about 3 seconds to see that B had a severe posterior tongue tie.
 He literally couldn’t lift his tongue from the bottom of his mouth.
 One small clip and a pissed off scream later, I put B to my breast and nursed him without pain for the first time EVER.

 I had a whole new baby!
-We sat their and he nursed for about 20 minutes while I asked the Dr. Angel questions about nursing.
+We sat their and he nursed for about 20 minutes while I asked the angel doctor questions about nursing.
 Then we sat in her nursing room and he nursed on the other side, too!
 I couldn’t believe it.
 It was kind of bumpy at first as we both learned what we were doing, but after a few days we were exclusively nursing!!!

 Now I don’t want you to get the wrong idea here, there is a reason I’ve tried to hard to be able to nurse.
 It’s AMAZING.
 I know that I am truly blessed that I’m finally able to do it, because a lot of women can’t.
 I would go through all of this all over again for the chance to do this.
 My goal is to make it to a year breastfeeding!